phylum-dev/cli/docs/phylum_history.md

 # List the last 30 analysis runs
 $ phylum history

-#View the analysis results of a historical job
+# View the analysis results of a historical job
 $ phylum history 338ea79f-0e82-4422-9769-4e583a84599f

-#View the analysis results of the most recent job
+# View the analysis results of the most recent job
 $ phylum history current

+# View a list of analysis runs for the 'sample' project
+$ phylum history --project sample
 ```